How to Stop a Wage Garnishment

 Debt consolidation or refinancing involves taking out a new loan to pay off your existing loans.
 It’s going to be difficult to qualify for a new loan if you’ve fallen so far behind on your bills that your wages are being garnished.
 However, it may be possible.

-You may be able take out a secured loan, such as a home equity loan or home equity line of credit.
+You may be able take out a secured loan, such as a home equity loan or home equity line of credit, or use a home equity sharing agreement.
 This isn’t necessarily the best option, as you risk losing your home if you can’t repay the debt, but using the funds to pay off your creditors could stop the garnishment.

 A nonprofit credit counseling organization, such as Money Management International, may be able to negotiate with your creditors on your behalf.
 You might be able to get on a more manageable payment plan that’s managed by the counseling organization rather than the creditor and the courts.